-Do not start or change your dosage of Sildenafil tablets without discussing it with your doctor.
+Don't start or change your dose of Sildenafil tablets without discussing it with your doctor.

 Heavy meals – Sildenafil works best when taken on an empty stomach.
 If you have just eaten a meal, Sildenafil will take longer to absorb into your system, and in turn take longer to work.

 Vomiting or diarrhoea – if you experience vomiting or diarrhoea within an hour of taking Sildenafil, the Sildenafil may have not been absorbed into your bloodstream.
 You still need to wait 24 hours until your next dose is due rather than taking another dose, which could otherwise lead to taking too much.
 If vomiting or diarrhoea continues, please consult your doctor.

 Grapefruit juice – try to avoid drinking grapefruit juice while taking Sildenafil, because the interaction between Sildenafil and grapefruit juice can cause unwanted side effects and it tends to delay sildenafil absorption.